 There are a number of factors that contribute to the growing independent workforce—the 41 million adult Americans who work as freelancers, consultants, contractors, solopreneurs and more.
 For many, independence offers the potential for greater work/life flexibility, the chance to pursue a passion, or the opportunity to leave the corporate world behind and build their own business.
 From another perspective, today’s strong economy, low unemployment rate, and tight payroll jobs market mean those with specialized, in-demand skills are very valuable to organizations.

 More than ever before, companies need speed, agility, and flexibility in their workforces and they are turning to independent workers to fill this need.
 Taking a look at the independent workforce as a whole, Millennials have now replaced Baby Boomers as the largest cohort and are playing an important part in shaping what this workforce landscape looks like and where it is heading in the future.
 In 2019, Millennials composed 38% of the independent workforce, followed by Boomers at 33% and Gen X at 29%.
-Below, we take a look at three ways Millennials are leading and driving the future of independent work.
+Below, we take a look at three ways Millennials are leading and driving the future of the independent economy.

 1. Millennials are Digital Natives